Tilly Devine & the Razor Gang Wars, 1927–1931

 Street walker

 Matilda Twiss was born in Camberwell, London in 1900.
 She began working as a prostitute after she left school.
 Tilly was flirty, vivacious, buxom and pretty and she was soon earning good money.
 She met James Edward Devine in 1916 and it was a case of opposites attracting.
 Jim, or 'Big Jim' as he was known, was born in Victoria in 1892 and was serving as an Australian Digger in World War I. Jim was known to be sour and sullen and quick to temper.
-TIlly and Jim married in 1917 and soon had a son.
+TIlly and Jim married on 12 August 1917 and soon had a son.

 Gaol term